 Data source risk assessment in the Surface Web, Deep Web and Dark Nets (TIU-JADS, AIT)

-@TIU-JADS, AIT: define T5.1 modules (are there any modules to be developed in this task?) and requirements
+This task will provide guidelines and baselines for the further development, refinement, and evaluation of the actual data-source risk assessment module, to be worked-out in the scope of T6.5.
+The requirements fleshed out in the scope of the following text refer to that module.

 Machine Learning Risk Assessment module